How do I get an SCR rifle?

 Trigger tech is widely known and for good reason.
 They work and they work well.
 They have a sealed trigger housing which keeps out dirt and debris better than others, their pull weight adjustment screw has detected clicks so it won’t move on you once it’s adjusted and it will not fall out.
 If your trigger ever does have a failure they are always quick to replace them for you.

-Bix n’ Andy triggers are appealing to us because of their lighter top sear spring, interchangeable sear heights and they allow us the most pin fall of any trigger out there.
+Bix n’ Andy triggers are appealing to us because of their lighter top sear spring, and they allow us the most pin fall of any trigger out there.
 All of this equals less cocking piece drag, and more firing pin fall, which all adds up to higher energy transfer and more reliable primer ignition.
 They are a simple design that have instructions on how to disassemble and clean your trigger so if it does get dirty you can strip it down, clean and reassemble.
 For this reason it’s sometimes easier than sending it back to get replaced if it ever does malfunction.
 We personally use and support both brands.

 How much does cerakote cost?

-Cerakote can range from one color barreled actions around $300 to full camo patterns that can cost in excess of $1000.
+Cerakote can range from one color barreled actions around $300 to full camo patterns that can cost in excess of $1500.
 Remember cerakote cost is determined by what parts

 you want coated, how many colors are involved and camo pattern detail, as well as shipping costs to and from Primal Finish.